albertholskog/emmneoppgave-gamehub/README.md

 https://elastic-mclean-62a092.netlify.app/

 Gamehub is the site that sells games, here you can buy and sell your
-            old games, so you can save some money. this was a topic assignment we had
+            old games, so you can save some money.
+This was a topic assignment we had.

 ## Description

-The gamehub page was a topic assignment we had where we were to design a page for young people who were interested in buying and selling games. the task was more desing heavy than coding.
+The gamehub page was a topic assignment we were to design a page for young people who were interested in buying and selling games.
+The task was more desing heavy than coding.

 Things that were important for me to include in this assignment: